GoInK13/AutoWallpaper/README.md

 	This is a simple wget script for downloading pictures from any website

 **AutoXML.sh**:
-	Make an xml file using name of each pictures.
+	Create an xml file using name of each pictures.
 See comment into file

+**ChangeWallpaper.sh**:
+	Change the actual wallpaper to the next or previous in a predefined folder